These perfectly tart and tangy key lime pie bars are a breeze to make and are delicious served straight from the fridge on a hot summer day!

 What makes these key lime pie bars so good?

-These bars are sweet, tart and tangy all over and I am here for it.
-It’s a rare occasion that I pass on chocolate for a dessert of any other variety but these key lime pie bars are the real deal.
-They’re super refreshing, filled to the brim with citrusy lime flavor and they are positively foolproof.
-There are three separate layers that make up these bars but each one is easy to master and almost impossible to mess up.
-If you need further convincing to try these bars, let me add I’ve upgraded the traditional graham cracker crust with a sweeter version made with crushed vanilla wafers and a touch of brown sugar.
+If you need further convincing to try these bars, let me add that I’ve upgraded the traditional graham cracker crust with a sweeter version made with crushed vanilla wafers and a touch of brown sugar.
 It’s the perfect pairing to the extra thick layer of creamy key lime filling.
 So delish!

 Make these bars bakers and I promise you’ll never go back to pie.